dssg/MLinPractice/schedule.md

 ## Scoping ML systems
 {: #scoping }

-**Tue Sep 1.** Can and should this be solved with ML?
-What goals is the system supposed to achieve?
+**Tue Sep 1.** We’ll discuss scoping, problem definition, and understanding and balancing organizational goals.
+Before we start doing technical ML work, a decision needs to be made about whether a given problem can and should be addressed with machine learning.
+What outcomes is the system supposed to achieve?
 How is success measured?
 What actions and decisions does the system enable?
 What ethical discussions need to happen?

 > **GenAI in practice:** Does scoping change for GenAI systems?

 *Required:* [Data Science Project Scoping Guide](https://datasciencepublicpolicy.org/our-work/tools-guides/data-science-project-scoping-guide/)
 *Slides:* TBD
-*Project:* submit project idea due Aug 31.
+*Project:* submit project ideas (to get feedback) due Aug 31.

 ## ML systems in practice — student presentations
 {: #systems-in-practice }